moriatea/vitepress-portfolio/frontend/docs/resume.md

 **Research Officer** | Singapore | October 2016 – Sep 2017

 - Published an IEEE paper on novel open-loop algorithm to control the locomotion and behavior of spherical rolling robots.
-- Implemented and fine-tuned a new dead-reckoning localization algorithm for VIRGO, a miniaturized spherical rolling robot developed for defense-related applications.
 - Incorporated a wireless First Person View (FPV) camera onto VIRGO without increasing its overall 60mm footprint.

 ## Education